zevaverbach/binary_quiz/README.md

 A command line application and Python library for generating binary numbers for a human to decode, as well as generating the integers they represent, to check the human's work.

+## Compatibility

+Currently only supported on MacOS and Linux

 ## Installation on MacOS or Linux
 1) `git clone https://github.com/Averbach-Transcription/email_quote`
 2) `ln -s <repo_fullpath>/app/get_quote /usr/local/bin/`